-The school has increased the number of pupils on roll in two consecutive years, following requests by the Local Authority, this highlights the good reputation of the school in the community and has introduced financial efficiencies.
+The school has increased the number of pupils on roll in three consecutive years, following requests by the Local Authority, this highlights the good reputation of the school in the community and has introduced financial efficiencies.
+Governors aim to ensure the school maintains its standards whilst expanding.